GKM sheaves and nonorientable surface group representations: Abstract

 Let $T$ be a compact torus and $X$ a nice compact T-space (say a manifold or variety).
 We introduce a functor assigning to $X$ a \emph{GKM-sheaf} $\F_X$ over a \emph{GKM-hypergraph} $\Gamma_X$.
 Under the condition that $X$ is \emph{equivariantly formal}, the ring of global sections of $\F_X$ are identified with the equivariant cohomology, $H_T^*(X;\C) \cong H^0(\F_X)$.
 We show that GKM-sheaves provide a general framework able to incorporate numerous constructions in the GKM-theory literature.

 In the second half of the paper we apply these ideas to study the equivariant topology of the representation variety $\mathcal{R}_K := Hom( \pi_1(\Sigma), K)$ under conjugation by $K$, where $\Sigma$ is a nonorientable surface and $K$ is a compact connected Lie group.
 We prove that $\mathcal{R}_{SU(3)}$ is equivariantly formal for all $\Sigma$ and compute its equivariant cohomology ring.
-We also show that $\mathcal{R}_{SU(5)}$ fails to be equivariantly formal in general, disproving a conjecture from \cite{bairdthesis}
+We also produce conjectural betti number formulas for some other Lie groups.